finjosh/Functions-Events-and-Update-Limiter/README.md

       - This is a simple way to do something over time without using threads or coroutines

 Once again, this is not in any way meant to be perfect!
-These are some of the simple classes that I made while working on a school project that I thought was simple yet useful enough to be useful for other people.
+These are some of the simple classes that I made while working on a school project that I thought might be useful for others.